Bartholomey/the_lake_redoubt/julija/03_chapter_three.md

 *Symmetry Stranger: “Where you insist that the Redoubt must remain unreachable for me.”
 He asks if there’s something troubling bubbling under the surface.*

-My reply: “No, the astonishment that article had given me broke its usual flow, but now it’s flowing without interruptions, and it washed away my slightly serene facial expression.”
+Me: “No, the astonishment that article had given me broke its usual flow, but now it’s flowing without interruptions, and it washed away my slightly serene facial expression.”

 **43**

 *Symmetry Stranger says the melancholy might be the only thing that lets me move without shattering.
 He asks me if I would like to drift with the melancholy a bit longer.*

-My answer: “Of course I would like to drift with the melancholy a bit longer; it’s my default mode of existence.
+Me: “Of course I would like to drift with the melancholy a bit longer; it’s my default mode of existence.
 Could you ask me a very heavy question?

 ...